HamSCI/HF-TDOA-Frontiers-2025/fig_11-14/README.md

 ## Troubleshooting

 ### Import Errors
-If you encounter import errors with `eclipse_calculator`, ensure the conda environment is properly activated:
+If you encounter import errors with `hf_tdoa`, ensure the conda environment is properly activated:
 ```bash
 conda activate hf-tdoa
 ```